 For a small school, Christendom offers many activities, with approximately 20 different clubs and organizations.
 The St. Lawrence Commons, where students dine, is the scene for dances and performances sponsored by the Student Activities Council.
 There are a variety of college activities, as well as Catholic cultural festivities and lectures.

-Students in the Shield of Roses pray the Rosary and offer sidewalk counseling in front of Planned Parenthood in Washington, D.C., each Saturday morning.
+Students in the Shield of Roses pray the Rosary and offer sidewalk counseling in front of an abortion clinic each Saturday morning.
 Participation in the annual March for Life, also in the nation’s capital, includes nearly the entire student body, with the College cancelling classes on that day.

 The Corporal Works of Mercy group ministers to the poor in the Front Royal area by helping at soup kitchens, delivering meals, and visiting nursing homes.

 The St. Juan Diego Confraternity assists in the formation of student missionary workers who participate in the college mission programs to such places as Honduras, the Dominican Republic, and the streets of New York City.
 Members pray for the Catholic evangelization of the Americas and participate in trips within the region.
 In 2015, 30 percent of the college's student body participated in a spring break mission trip.